 Distance from San Francisco: 231 miles or 3 hours and 40 minutes

-A visit to San Luis Obispo (SLO) is another overlooked trip from San Francisco that I recommend everyone makes at least once.
+A visit to San Luis Obispo (SLO) is another overlooked San Francisco weekend getaway that I recommend everyone makes at least once.
 While the scenic drive takes a considerably long time, the destination makes it all worth it — especially for people who love road trips.

 Although it’s not an official wine region, the town has a thriving wine scene thanks to the many vineyards around.
 SLO’s greatest attractions are the Mission San Luis Obispo de Tolosa and the Madonna Inn and its famous steakhouse — which I recommend visiting for mouth-watering delicacies.

-In downtown San Luis Obispo, the boutique stores and art galleries are must-visits.
+The boutique stores and art galleries are must-visits in downtown San Luis Obispo.
 In between your exploration, enjoy artisanal foods from the many diners in the area.

 Once you’ve had your fair share of fun, trek your way to the top of Bishop Peak or Cerro San Luis Obispo to enjoy the panoramic views below.